 What to look for in a student laptop

-This depends on the kind of subjects your child is studying.
-Almost all currently available entry-level laptops meet the minimum requirements for standard school research work.
-Think web browsing, word processing, video streaming and so on.
+The features to look for will depend on the kind of subjects your child is studying.
+Almost all currently available entry-level laptops meet the minimum requirements for standard school research work – things like web browsing, word processing, video streaming and so on.

 But you’re probably better off considering a mid-range laptop, even if the subjects your child is doing only have basic hardware requirements.
 These programs can feel rather sluggish on an entry-level model.